KPL Transfer news: The latest rumours from Gor Mahia, AFC Leopards, Wazito FC and all KPL teams | Goal.com

 Wazito shook the transfer market soon after their promotion to the top-tier but have found the going tough and have now released the former Gor Mahia duo of Karim Nizigiyimana and Abouba Sibomana.

-Goalkeeper Gad Mathews and John Katua are the other players who have been released by the club just before the January transfer window swings open.
+Goalkeeper Gad Mathews and John Katua are the other players who have been released by the club just before the January transfer window opened.

 The quartet was among 20 stars who were signed in the previous transfer window with the 2018/19 National Super League (NSL) champions targetting the KPL trophy.